aziddddd/flask-project/README.md

-sorry, still in progress. will be done in few days.
+Sorry, still in progress.
+It will be done in few days.